Informfully/Documentation/docs/source/compass.rst

 ``recommendationLists`` collection:
 The last step in creating custom recommendations is to bring together user IDs and item IDs.
-You can add entries 1) manually via MongoDB compass, 2) import them via the interface, or 3) add them using a script).
+You can add entries 1) manually via MongoDB Compass, 2) import them via the interface, or 3) add them using a script.

 .. note::